Quantitative Quantum Soundness for Bipartite Compiled Bell Games via the Sequential NPA Hierarchy: Introduction

 \textit{The sequential Navascu\'es-Pironio-Ac\'in hierarchy.} As a second main result, we formally introduce and characterize the sequential NPA hierarchy (\cref{sec:SequentialNPA}), which underpins our quantitative soundness proof.
-While its asymptotic convergence to the commuting score was established in~\cite{kulpe2024bound}, we provide a concrete definition (\cref{eq:SequentialNPASDP}) and a comprehensive characterization of its properties.
-One characterization that is crucial to \cref{thm:BoundScoreCompiledInformal} is the following stopping criterion based on the flatness condition (\cref{def:FlatSequentialNPA}), also known as the rank-loop:

-\begin{maintheorem}[\cref{thm:StoppingCriteriaSeqNPA}] A bipartite Bell game $\cG$ admits a finite-dimensional optimal quantum strategy if and only if there exists a flat optimal solution to the sequential NPA hierarchy for $\cG$ at some finite level $n$. \end{maintheorem}
+Our analysis establishes its two most important theoretical properties: a stopping criterion based on the flatness condition (aka. rank-loop, a condition on the solution's matrix rank indicating a finite-dimensional solution) and its asymptotic convergence to the commuting score.
+We summarize these findings as follows: \begin{maintheorem}[\cref{thm:StoppingCriteriaSeqNPA,thm:SequentialNPAConvergence}] The sequential NPA hierarchy is guaranteed to converge to the commuting score as $n \to \infty$.
+Moreover, if the hierarchy for a bipartite Bell game $\cG$ admits a flat optimal solution at some finite level $n$, then the flat solution gives rise to a finite-dimensional optimal tensor-product quantum strategy and $\gamevalueSeqNPA{\cG}{n}=\gamevalueqcopt{\cG}=\omega_{\mathrm q}(\cG)$. \end{maintheorem}

-In addition, we: \begin{enumerate} \item Establish its precise relationship to the standard NPA hierarchy at any finite level $n$.
-In \cref{prop:CompareStandardSequentialNPA}, we prove that the sequential NPA hierarchy is equivalent to a relaxed version of the standard NPA hierarchy where Alice's operators only appear to satisfy POVM completeness from Bob's perspective (\cref{eq:ModifiedNPASDP}).
-This result implies that this relaxed hierarchy also converges to the quantum commuting score. \item Identify (via \cref{prop:SequentialDualSparse}) its conic dual with the sparse sum of squares (SOS) hierarchy (\cref{eq:sparseSOSSDP})~\cite{klep2022sparse}.
+In addition, we: \begin{enumerate} \item Establish the precise relationship between the sequential and standard NPA hierarchies, which forms the basis of our convergence proof.
+In \cref{prop:CompareStandardSequentialNPA}, we prove that the sequential NPA hierarchy is equivalent to a relaxed version of the standard one (\cref{eq:ModifiedNPASDP}), where Alice's operators only appear to satisfy POVM completeness from Bob's perspective.
+As we formalize in \cref{thm:SequentialNPAConvergence}, this equivalence directly implies that both our sequential hierarchy and this modified hierarchy converge to the quantum commuting score. \item Identify (via \cref{prop:SequentialDualSparse}) its conic dual with the sparse sum of squares (SOS) hierarchy (\cref{eq:sparseSOSSDP})~\cite{klep2022sparse}.
 This duality not only provides a complete theoretical picture but also connects our hierarchy to existing numerical examples~\cite[Chapter~6.7]{magron2023sparse}. \end{enumerate}